 (i) Monthly water usage and wastewater treatment fees - Monthly wholesale water usage charges are assessed to our customers based on actual metered usage each month plus a base monthly service fee assessed per single family equivalent ("SFE") unit served.
 One SFE is a customer, whether residential, commercial or industrial, that imparts a demand on our water or wastewater systems similar to the demand of a family of four persons living in a single-family house on a standard-sized lot.
 One SFE is assumed to have a water demand of approximately 0.4 acre feet per year and to contribute wastewater flows of approximately 300 gallons per day.
 Water usage pricing uses a tiered pricing structure.
 We recognize wholesale water usage revenues at a point in time upon delivering water to our customers or our governmental customers' end-use customers, as applicable.
-Revenues recognized by us from the sale of Export Water and other portions of our Rangeview Water Supply off the Lowry Range are shown gross of royalties to the Land Board.
-We are the primary distributor of the Export Water and set pricing for the sale of Export Water.
-Revenues recognized by us from the sale of water on the Lowry Range are shown net of royalties paid to the Land Board and amounts retained by the Rangeview District.
-For water sales on the Lowry Range, the Rangeview District is directly selling the water and deemed the primary distributor of the water.
+Revenues recognized by us from the sale of Export Water and other 4 - Water and Land Assets in Part II, Item 8 of the 2018 Annual Report) off the Lowry Range are shown net of royalties paid to the Land Board and amounts retained by the Rangeview District.
+For water sales on the Lowry Range, the Rangeview District is directly selling the water and deemed the distributor of the water.
 The Rangeview District sets the price for the water sales on the Lowry Range.

-In addition to providing domestic water, we provide raw water to industrial customers in the oil and gas industry located in our service areas and adjacent to our service areas for hydraulic fracturing.
-Frack water deliveries are recognized at a point in time upon delivering water to a customer.
+In addition to providing domestic water, we provide raw water for hydraulic fracturing to industrial customers in the oil and gas industry that are located in and adjacent to our service areas.
+Frack water revenues are recognized at a point in time upon delivering water to a customer.